thomas051083/psd-psw/_events/3-pst-conference.md

       <i>18 Jul, 2pm, Venue TBC</i>
     <br>
     <br>
       What’s the best practice to adopting Service Journeys?
-Try adopting a Systems view to achieve more forward-looking and holistic outcomes. <br>
+Try adopting a systems view to achieve more forward-looking and holistic outcomes. <br>
       <u>Who should attend:</u> Public service officers looking to grow the scale of their Service Journeys.
 <br>
     <br>